spyder-ide/spyder/REVIEW.md

       If it does not, why was the choice made?
     - Is in-interface text (new or modified) appropriately descriptive and free of spelling or grammar issues that would make its meaning unclear?

-Review that addresses these questions on a PR will be prefixed with `[required]` so that the PR author(s) are clear that they are blockers.
-PR authors are responsible for addressing these reviews if prompted by the reviewer in order for that PR to be eligible for merging.

 ### Optional review

 The following are themes that may be helpful to cover on a PR, but are optional.